machinereading/KV-rule/README.md

 D) Locate all the contents in the unzipped dataset into the directory `inter` in the main directory of `KV-rule`.

-### 2. Calculate the truth scores for the given triples
+### 2. Calculate a truth score for a given triple

+A) Go to the directory `code` by the command `cd code` from the main directory of `KV-rule`.

-A truth score for a given triple is calculated by the following command:
+B) Calculate a truth score for a given triple by the following command.

 ```
 python3 filter.py -i INPUT_FILE_PATH -o OUTPUT_FILE_PATH -cn CONFIG_FILE_PATH
 ```

-An input file (INPUT_FILE_PATH) contains a set of triples in the format of tab-separated-values (TSV), as follows.
+C) An input file (INPUT_FILE_PATH) contains a set of triples in the format of tab-separated-values (TSV), as follows.
 ```
 Alanis_Morissette	nationality	Canada
 Alanis_Morissette	nationality	United_Kingdom